Jet004/appoint-me-backend/README.md

 The following environment variables are required for the web service to run and should be implemented in a fashion suitable to your environment.

+    PORT
+    DB_URL
+    JWT_SECRET
+    CORS_ORIGIN

+PORT
+The port number you want the web service to run on

+DB_URL
+The MongoDb connection string for your database instance

+JWT_SECRET
+The encryption string used to encrypt JWT tokens

+CORS_ORIGIN
-PORT - the port number you want the web service to run on DB_URL - the MongoDb connection string for your database instance JWT_SECRET - the encryption string used to encrypt JWT tokens CORS_ORIGIN - the whitelist for domains which are allowd to make requests to the web service
+The whitelist for domains which are allowd to make requests to the web service

+#### Running the express server

+#### Building production files - not yet implemented

+#### Testing the web service

 ### Notes